AluBhorta/UCSPy-Engine/README.md

 1. Lectures of the same Class (of a Course) should be taken at one day intervals, if the Course has 2 lectures_per_week and 1 timeslots_per_lecture.

+1. The Lab Section of a Course (if any) should be placed in adjacent Timeslots to the corresponding Theory Section.

 NOTE:
 - institutions can and should adjust the penalties to their needs.
+- the Lab course should should be directly after its corresponding Theory course in the `courses.csv` schedule_param

 ### The Output